wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 * The second is our callback generation - we get the `callbackID` for fiber management.

 * The `$static` variable keeps a counter of how many callbacks are being created.
 It's being used as an index for the `$phoneNumbers`, so once we have no more data, `isset($phoneNumbers[$i])` is false and so we cancel the Event Loop with our callback ID for reference.

+That's the code part, but what's going on under the hood?
+Finally, we get to:

+## Asynchronous PHP

+Unlike traditional PHP synchronous operations, from the moment the Event Loop is run, the encapsulated `repeat` callbacks get spread across PHP's runtime fibers.
+That's 2000 calls fired with fibers instead of being executed synchronously.